chenyang4278/cs180-marketplace/README.md

 - Testing associated with the Listing class mostly entails making sure the setters and getters return the right values when they are being used.
 - All of this allows for the other classes, such as user or databaseWrapper classes, use the methods that are created in this listing class.
 - Image support will be implemented through getImage() and setImage().
+### Session.java
+- Ayden Cline
+-

+## Database
+### Database.java
+- Karma Luitel
+- This class provides 4 main operations and directly interacts with .csv files used as our database.
+It is initialized using a filename which will be used to reference the csv file it is using, and a set of String headers which refer to the columns of the database.
+The write method will take an array corresponding to a row of the csv file and append it to the next line of the csv file.
+The update method, which is overloaded, will take a header value pair to identify a specific line, and either update the value of another specified header or update the entire line, depending on which overloaded method is called.
+The get method will take in a header value pair identifying a line and return the original array representation of that line.
+Finally the delete method will delete the line for a given header value pair.
+All three (get, delete, update) methods will perform their actions on multiple lines if multiple header value pairs are found, and will also all throw a DatabaseNotFoundException if the given filename does not correspond to a valid database file.
+String sanitization is handled by modifying user input with quotes before writing and modifying before getting.
+Getters and setters also exist for the filename and header array, and all operations are thread safe.
+The associated interface is IDatabase.java, and the associated test file is TestBaseDatabase.java.
+Testing for the database class makes sure it can read, write, update, and delete lines correctly, and that it returns the correct error for an invalid database.
+The DatabaseWrapper class interfaces with Database to provide functionality for all other classes.
+### DatabaseWrapper.java
+- Ayden Cline
+- This class wraps the `Database` class with higher-level functions that work with the `Table` class.
+The class contains methods for getting and filtering objects from the database, saving objects to the database, and deleting objects from the database.
+- This is the sole class meant to be used for interacting with the database.
+Classes that need to use the database will call the static method `get` to get a global instance of the class and then use it as needed.
+- When performing any database actions for a specific object, it first determines the class of the object and fetches the database for that class, creating a new one if it doesn't exist.
+When getting or filtering objects from the database, it calls `Database.get` to get the values, then maps the values to their respective objects via `Table.fromRow`.
+When saving an object, it first determines whether it needs to create the object or update the object.
+Objects with an id of 0 are assumed to not exist yet, so a new database row is created with `Database.write`, and otherwise it uses the id to update the row in the database with `Database.update`.
+The values to be added/updated to the database come from `Table.asRow`.
+When deleting an object, it simply calls `Database.delete` for the object's id, or does nothing if the id is 0 (object doesn't exist).
+- The tests use the `TestTable` class created specifically for tests.
+The tests check that each method doesn't cause errors and that they take effect in the database.
+For example, after deleting an object, it attempts to get it from the database, ensuring it no longer exists.
+Additionally, there are tests to ensure intended behavior occurs for unexpected arguments and unintended function calls (e.g. calling `delete` twice).
+Lastly, there's a test that starts 5 threads at the same time, which each do heavy database work, and check everything was retrieved, saved, and deleted as intended.
+### DatabaseNotFoundException.java
+- Karma Luitel
+- Exception for when a database is missing.
+### DatabaseWriteException.java
+- Ayden Cline
+- An exception that handles a problematic database write.
+### RowNotFoundException.java
+- Ayden Cline
+- A exception that handles a row not found error for the database.

 ## Packet
+### Packet.java
+- Ayden Cline
+-
+### PacketHeader.java
+- Ayden Cline
+-
 ### SuccessPacket.java
 - Ayden Cline
+-
 ### ErrorPacket.java
 - Ayden Cline
+-
 ### ObjectPacket.java
 - Ayden Cline
+-
 ### ObjectListPacket.java
 - Karma Luitel
 - This class extends SuccessPacket to account for having a list of objects that extend Table.
 This allows a list to be send from the client to server.
 - Testing associated with this class is done in TestResponsePacket - just test the getters and setters.
 - This class is used by various handlers such as GetListingsFromAttributeHandler, GetMessagesBetweenUsersHandler, GetUsersFromAttributeHandler, and Client to handle sending data in a list format.
+### ErrorPacketException.java
+- Ayden Cline
+- Thrown when an error packet is sent.
+### PacketParsingException.java
+- Ayden Cline
+- Thrown when a packet is formatted incorrectly.

+## Server
+### Server.java
+- Ayden Cline
+- Runs the server, creating a thread for every client running ClientHandler.java.
+### ClientHandler.java
+- Ayden Cline
+- Thrown when a packet is formatted incorrectly.
+### PacketHandler.java
+- Ayden Cline
+-

 ## Server Handlers
+### HandlerUtil.java
+- Ayden Cline
+-
+### LoginHandler.java
+- Ayden Cline
+-
 ### BuyListingHandler.java
 - Karma Luitel
 - This class handles the calculations and database operations for a user buying a listing.